ian-adams/academic-website/content/authors/admin/_index.md

   icon_pack: ai
   link: https://www.researchgate.net/profile/Ian_Adams11
 superuser: true
-bio: My research interests include human capital in criminal justice, policing, and criminal justice policy.
+bio: My research interests center around policing policy, people, behavior, and technology.
 ---

 Ian T. Adams is a leading scholar of policing.
 He is an [Assistant Professor in the Department of Criminology & Criminal Justice](https://www.sc.edu/study/colleges_schools/artsandsciences/criminology_and_criminal_justice/our_people/directory/adams_ian.php) at the University of South Carolina.
 His applied research focuses on the practical concerns of police practitioners, with a specific interest in technology, policy, personnel, and use-of-force in law enforcement.